Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 ![experiment-info](./Pictures/experiment-info.png)

+The TrackMate Sweep mode can be used to determine what Thresholds might be suitable.
+TrackMate calculations are then performed with initially high Threshold values, that are gradualy lowered.
+Visual inspection of the tracked images then helps choose a Threshold.

 ### TrackMate Results

 Upon completion of a TrackMate run, two new files have been created in each Experiment directory: **Tracks** and **Recordings**.
 The Tracks file contains the tracks for all the recordings in the Experiment, with for each tracks calculated attributes (the individual spots of the tracks are not saved).
 The Recordings file is an evolution of the Experiment Info file with spots, track and runtime information added: